 Are you planning a holiday in Aberdeenshire?
 Have you considered camping?
-Throughout this page, you will find a lot of useful information to help you plan your break.
+Throughout this page, you will find a lot of useful information to help you plan your break at anyone of the Aberdeenshire campsites listed here.
 Our website is filled with information about Campsites in Aberdeenshire as well as the rest of Scotland.

 Balmoral Castle was known in the 15th century as Bouchmorale – Gaelic for ‘majestic dwelling’.
 Queen Victoria and Prince Albert bought it in 1853 and rebuilt it as a castle mansion in Scottish Baronial style.
 It is still used by the Royal Family as a summer residence.
 Crathie Church, just to the east, was built in 1895 and is the Royal Family’s place of worship when at Balmoral.
 The church contains many mementoes of Queen Victoria and the Royal Family.
 Campsites in Aberdeenshire.